-Business plans are not just for investors or your banker.
+Business plans are not just for investors or bankers.
 They’re not just for when you’re looking for financing.
-Business plans are key to the success of any venture.
+They are key to the success of any venture.
 Creating a plan provides numerous benefits, all of which can help you meet your goals.

 Benefits of a Business Plan:

 - Writing a plan forces you to think through every aspect of your business.
 This results in asking questions that you may not otherwise ask and gaining a more realistic view of your vision.

 - Putting your plan on paper makes it easier to communicate your vision to others, be it other members of your team or external parties.
 Articulating your vision along with your goals is critical to enlist the support you’ll need to achieve them.

 - If you plan to look for funding, private investors and financial institutions with both require a business plan to even consider providing financial support.